What are Accessorial Charges in Transportation?

 Who Pays for Accessorial Charges?

 The customer that is responsible for the shipping costs is also responsible for any accessorial charges incurred by the transportation provider.
-Most accessorial charges are added to the freight bill upon securing the carrier’s service.
+Most are added to the freight bill upon securing the carrier’s service.
 If any additional or unexpected services or charges are incurred throughout the transportation process, those are added to the final bill.

 How to Keep Accessorial Charges in Check